 How to Lower Down Payment Requirements?

 If you’re moving towards purchasing a home, you might be wondering if you can lower your down payment before closing.
-Generally speaking, you have a handful of options for lowering your down payment requirement as you take out a home mortgage loan and become a homeowner.
+Generally speaking, you have a handful of options for lowering your minimum down payment amount requirement as you take out a home mortgage loan and become a homeowner.

 Buy a Home in an Area Approved for USDA Loans